Skip to main content Skip to footer

 Babak Hodjat

-Babak Hodjat is VP of Evolutionary AI at Cognizant and former co-founder & CEO of Sentient.
+Babak Hodjat is CTO of AI at Cognizant and former co-founder & CEO of Sentient.
 He is responsible for the technology behind the world’s largest distributed AI system and was the founder of the world's first AI-driven hedge fund.

 Latest posts